lqc/thinkcspy/source/tuples.rst

 Tuples are useful for representing what other languages often call *records* --- some related information that belongs together, like your student record.
-There is no description of what each of these *fields* means, but we can guess.
+There is no description of what each of these fields means, but we can guess.
 A tuple lets us "chunk" together related information and use it as a single thing.

-Tuples support the same sequence operations as strings and lists.
+Tuples support the same sequence operations as strings.
 The index operator selects an element from a tuple.

 .. sourcecode:: python